-240. If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.
+245. On the basis of information submitted by the applicant and records held by the OGTR, The Regulator considers Medpace suitable to hold a licence.
+The licence includes a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.

-241. In addition, the applicant organisation must have access to an IBC and be an accredited organisation under the Act.
+246. In addition, the applicant organisation must have access to an IBC and be an accredited organisation under the Act.